CNS-OIST/MultiCompMesher/README.md

         1. Comments and empty lines

             Lines start with `#` are considered as comment and will be skipped in the process.
-            Empty lines are also ingored.
+            Empty lines are also ignored.

         2. Patch setting